ryazrm/f1generativestrategy/README.md

-Implementation of generative algorithms to generate F1 strategies
+Implementation of generative algorithms on F1 strategies